Sant720/sandwich/content/docs/sandwich/ingredients.md

 These additions allow you to customize the sandwich while maintaining its core principles:

-- **Dijonnaise**: Adds tangy richness and amplifies savory components.
+- **Dijonnaise**: Adds tangy richness and amplifies savory ingredients.
 - **Radish**: Introduces sharp, peppery crunch for extra textural contrast.
 - **Fresh herbs**: Provide aromatic brightness and a fresh top note.

 > [!important]
-> Each optional component should serve a purpose aligned with the sandwich’s flavor and texture structure.
+> Each optional ingredient should serve a purpose aligned with the sandwich’s flavor and texture structure.
 Feel free to explore other options following the principles in [Contrast](/docs/sandwich/core-principles/#contrast).

 ---